Phone: (573) 777-8775

 Lindsey Backer-Fulghum, PhD

 Dr. Backer-Fulghum works with adults of all ages providing both individual therapy and psychological assessment.
 She has training in perinatal mental health and has specialized interests in working with individuals who struggle with infertility, miscarriages, stillbirth, and infant loss, as well as pregnancy-related mood and anxiety disorders.
-Dr. Backer-Fulghum also has extensive experience treating anxiety, depression, adjustment and relationship issues, trauma, ADHD, and grief/loss.
+Dr. Backer-Fulghum also has extensive experience treating anxiety, depression, adjustment and relationship issues, trauma, ADHD and grief/loss.
 Additionally, she provides adult ADHD, Learning Disorder, and diagnostic testing.
 Her therapeutic style is integrative and has a strong basis in person-centered, cognitive-behavioral, and process-oriented approaches.
 Dr. Backer-Fulghum received her Doctorate in Social Psychology from Baylor University in Waco, TX and went on to specialize in Clinical Psychology at Suffolk University in Boston, MA.
 She completed her doctoral internship through Wichita Collaborative Psychology Internship Program (WCPIP).
 Prior to joining Providence Counseling Center, Dr. Backer-Fulghum worked for 4 years at Wichita State University providing mental health services to students and an additional 2 years in private practice.
-She is currently a full-time therapist and sees clients 18 and up
+She is currently a full-time therapist and sees clients 18 and up.

 Sandy Miller, LCSW